markqvist/Reticulum/docs/manual/_sources/gettingstartedfast.rst.txt

 When Reticulum is started for the first time, it will create a default configuration file, with one active interface.
-This default interface uses your existing ethernet and WiFi networks (if any), and only allows you to communicate with other Reticulum peers within your local broadcast domains.
+This default interface uses your existing Ethernet and WiFi networks (if any), and only allows you to communicate with other Reticulum peers within your local broadcast domains.

 To communicate further, you will have to add one or more interfaces.
 The default